 With the UK-based waste charityWRAP estimating that the life-cycle emissions from a power drill amount to around 28 kg CO2e, this is all starting to paint a very worrying picture.
 Consumer appetite to buy new is destroying our planet!

 Why am I telling you this?
-Well it’s a little segway into introducing a new(ish) company that is solving this very problem, and could make you some easy money!
+Well it’s a little segway into introducing a new(ish) company, Fat Llama, that is solving this very problem, and could make you some easy money!

 Fat Llama is a sharing economy application that facilitates rental of goods between renters and lenders.
 The platform grew out of Hoxton, East London, and has seen huge growth over the last few years.
 Its growth is claimed to have also resulted in some pretty impressive carbon emission savings (the methodology of which is a little suspect so we will not share those figures here…)